 Hydrogen and Renewables Strategy — implications and opportunities for the countries of South-East Europe (SEE)"

-The meeting will take place online via zoom video conference on Wednesday, 24 February 2021, 12-2pm Central European (Brussels) Time
+The meeting took place online via zoom video conference on Wednesday, 24 February 2021, 12-2pm Central European (Brussels) Time

 Special welcome and introduction from:

 Member of BREC Advisory Board